ClusterHQ/flocker/docs/gettinginvolved/acceptance-testing.rst

      flocker.acceptance.obsolete.test_containers.ContainerAPITests.test_create_container_with_ports

-Cloudformation Installer Tests
+CloudFormation Installer Tests
 ==============================

-There are tests for the Flocker Cloudformation installer.
+There are tests for the Flocker CloudFormation installer.

 You can run them as follows: